 Adverbs of Frequency

-Adverbs of frequency are words that describe a verb, giving us more information about how often an action happens.
+Adverbs of frequency tell us how often something happens.

 They answer the question: "How often?"